Boy Scout Handbook

-Boy Scout Handbook is the official handbook of Scouts BSA.
-It is a descendant of Baden-Powell's original handbook, Scouting for Boys, which has been the basis for Scout handbooks in many countries, with some variations to the text of the book depending on each country's codes and customs.
+Scouts BSA Handbook is the official handbook of Scouts BSA, published by Scouting America.
+It is a descendant publication of Baden-Powell's original handbook, Scouting for Boys, which has been the basis for Scout handbooks in many countries, with some variations to the text of the book depending on each country's codes and customs.

-The handbook opens by introducing the Scout Oath, The Scout Motto, The Scout Law, the Scout Slogan.
+The handbook opens by introducing the Scout Oath, the Scout Law, the Scout Motto, and the Scout Slogan.
+There are currently two editions of the Scouts BSA Handbook, one for girls and one for boys, but other than photographs, the content is essentially the same.

 The original edition of the handbook was based on Baden-Powell's work.
 Ernest Thompson Seton combined his Woodcraft manual, the Birch Bark Rolls, with Baden-Powell's Scouting for Boys.
 Subsequent works were done by other authors.
 William "Green Bar Bill" Hillcourt wrote the 6th, 7th, and 9th editions.
 Frederick L. Hines wrote the 8th, and Robert Birkby the 10th, 11th and 12th editions.

+Purpose of the Handbook

+Since its first edition, the Boy Scout Handbook was published to be the primary reference for Scouts.
+It was used by Scouts at a time when the internet was not available and included practical information a Scout needed.
+It also was designed as a moral compass.
+It was and still is brought out of the classroom and into the field including on camping outings.
+Many copies did not survive these years of use in harsh environments and very few early examples have survived to this day in good conditions.

+Editions

-1910 original edition Handbook
+1910 Original Edition Handbook

 The first Official Handbook, subtitled A Handbook of Woodcraft, Scouting, and Life-craft was published from July 1910 until March 1911 and appeared in eight distinct variations.
 It was written by Ernest Seton and drew greatly on Baden-Powell's Scouting for Boys, it included information on the organization of Scouting, signs and signaling, and camping, as well as Scouting games and a description of several Scouting honours.
 Notably, this book did not place emphasis on first aid, knife and axe use, or map and compass work, as later editions would.
 Because this edition was intended solely as a temporary guide until an authoritative handbook could be made, it is now known as the 1910 Original Edition Handbook.
 The cover art was an illustration by Baden-Powell.
 There were about 28,000 copies printed, not 68,900 as previously thought.